 Tooth pain is often the first indicator of a dental infection.
-Infection is often in the interior of the tooth, also known as the root canal.
+Infection is often in the tooth’s interior, also known as the root canal.
 The root canal contains sensitive pulp and nerves that can be impacted when infection enters through a damaged tooth.
-Dr. Ned Greenberg provides root canal procedures in Middle River, MD.
+Dr. Ned Greenberg provides root canal procedures in his Baltimore, MD office.

 This procedure removes the infected pulp inside the tooth.
 A root canal procedure can help prevent tooth loss by removing infection and then cleaning and sealing off the affected tooth.
 Learn more about common symptoms of dental infections as well as the specifics of this general dental treatment below.